suyashvsingh/rce70-next/README.md

 [![Product Name Screen Shot][product-screenshot]](https://rce70.vercel.app/)

 Users can run code on the web without having to install any IDE or text editor.
 And it's free!
 The user can also download the code.
-The app currently supports 5 languages, C++, C, Python, Java and Javascript.
+The app currently supports five languages: C++, C, Python, Java and Javascript.
 The app is hosted on Vercel.
-The app is also serverless, and uses AWS Lamda to run the code.
+The app is also serverless and uses AWS Lambda to run the code.

 ## Tools Used